ArfahAli/ArfahAli/README.md

 Web & Mobile App Developer 💻
 -----------------------------

-Coding is like playing badminton.
+Coding is like playing badminton for me.
 Each line of code is a well-aimed shot, and debugging becomes a strategic game.
 I switch between badminton🏸 and coding, and after playing, I cook up something tasty.
 Badminton teaches me to be exact, helpful in coding where fixing problems is like reviewing a game, getting ready for the next app success. ✌️

 * 🌍  I'm based in Wah Cantt, Pakistan.
 * ✉️  You can contact me at [arfahali994@gmail.com](mailto:arfahali994@gmail.com )